HugoLi0213/hk-mtr-lrt-vue/public/blog-content.md

 ## Conclusion: Traditional Design for Modern Transit

-HK Railway represents the perfect blend of traditional timetable design with modern real-time data.
+HKMTRVUE represents the perfect blend of traditional timetable design with modern real-time data.
 As a lightweight frontend web app, it respects user privacy by requiring no GPS or location services while providing the familiar timetable view that Hong Kong transit users already know and trust.

 By combining scheduled timetables with real-time government data and integrating seamlessly with Google Maps' navigation, we've created a solution that understands Hong Kong's unique transit needs without compromising on simplicity or privacy.

-Whether you're a daily commuter who prefers manual station selection, a tourist exploring Hong Kong without sharing location data, or a business traveler who wants instant timetable access in any browser, HK Railway's traditional view design ensures you have the most accurate, up-to-date information in a familiar format.
+Whether you're a daily commuter who prefers manual station selection, a tourist exploring Hong Kong without sharing location data, or a business traveler who wants instant timetable access in any browser, HKMTRVUE's traditional view design ensures you have the most accurate, up-to-date information in a familiar format.

 **Key Benefits:**
 - 📊 **Traditional Timetable View**: Familiar design based on station displays